 Every driver in the WRC is on a permanent quest to fine-tune the car to its optimum state.
 Vehicle and engine settings can vary widely from rally to rally, and each tiny adjustment can have a huge effect on vital areas such as handling and top speed.
 This is where the shakedown comes in.
-It is a preliminary stage, run several times before the start of each rally to enable each team and driver to refine their set-up.
+It is a preliminary stage, which crews must run at least once before the start of each rally to enable each team and driver to refine their set-up.

 Short for reconnaissance, a recce takes place at the venue of the rally during the week before the WRC event.
 Crews drive through the special stages at slow speed in order to make pace notes describing the road in meticulous detail.
 Cars are standard road-going models although they are equipped with a roll cage for safety as well as sump guards and off-road tyres to cope with rough terrain.
 It’s a crucial part of rally preparation.

 At each rally there are typically a few of these short, spectator-friendly stages that serve as an entirely different proposition to both the driving crews and audiences.
 They are often held in a variety of locations including town centres, local landmarks or even tourist venues.
 Other examples see stages held in sports stadiums and purpose-built venues with two parallel tracks and two crews racing each other against the clock.

 This is the final stage of a rally.
 It is run over a shorter distance than the other stages, thus making it suitable for television coverage.
 These stages carry added importance, as there are additional points on offer for the five quickest drivers (5-4-3-2-1), heightening the tension in this dramatic final sprint.
 Starting from the 2021 season, manufacturers can also score Power Stage points with its two best placed drivers in the top-five.